axelarnetwork/axelar-local-dev/README.md

   - `name`: The name of the network.
 Defaults to `Chain {n}` where `n` is the index of the network.
   - `chainId`: The chainId of the network, defaults to `n`.
   - `seed`: A seed that determines the addresses of funded accounts and contract addresses.
+- `ChainCloneData`: Data needed to for a network. `mainnetInfo` and `testnetInfo` can both be used as `ChainCloneData`.
+  - `name`: Name of the network to create.
+    `gateway`: The (preexisting) address of the gateway.
+    `rpc`: A url to an RPC to connect to the chain to fork.
+    `gasReceiver`: The (preexisting) address of the gasReceiver.
+    `constAddressDeployer`: The (preexisting) address of the constAddressDeployer.;
+    `tokenName`: The name of the native token on this chain.
+    `tokenSymbol`: The symbol of the native token on this chain.
+    `tokens`: An object with all the registered axelar tokens
 - `NetworkSetup`: This type is used as an input to setup networks and can include the following.
 All but `ownerKey` are optional.
   - `name`: The name of the network.
 Defaults to `Chain {n}` where `n` is the index of the network.
   - `chainId`: The chainId of the network, defaults to `n`.